Skip to content

 First Cosmetic Prototype — Failed Iteration

-The fermented powders were added to a basic wax-based lipstick formulation.
+The fermented powders were integrated into a basic wax-based lipstick formulation.

 Observed results: